 Emma Jesch is a doctoral student at the Annenberg School for Communication.
 At Annenberg, she works with the Penn Tobacco Center of Regulatory Science (TCORS), focusing on tobacco and e-cigarette-related media coverage and beliefs and behavior among young adults.
 Her research interests primarily center on affective reactions to health interventions and (mis)information and effects of exposure to contradictory health information.

-Prior to joining Annenberg, Jesch was a research associate at the health communication lab at Cornell University, where she studied the effects of graphic warning labels on cigarette packaging and how political advertising engages with health policy.
-She also received her B.S. in Communication from Cornell in 2016.
+Prior to joining Annenberg, Jesch was a research associate at the health communication lab at Cornell University, where she studied health issues portrayed in political advertising and the effects of graphic warning labels on cigarette packaging.
+She also received her B.S. in communication from Cornell in 2016.